 Not so with conventional loans today.
 Conventional lenders require at least a 680 – 700 FICO score if you want less than a 25% down payment.
 Most conventional loans now typically require anywhere from 10 to 30 percent down.
 Conventional loans involve much stricter qualifying standards.
 Waiting times for bankruptcies and foreclosure are much longer with conventional loans.
 The source of the down payment must be from the borrowers own funds and the borrower must also have the funds to pay the closing costs.
 Often the borrower must have up to 6 months PITI in cash reserves after the close of escrow.

 A disadvantage of the FHA loan is the upfront mortgage insurance (UFMIP) that is required.
 Conforming loans do not have upfront mortgage insurance.
 FHA loans also have annual mortgage insurance (MIP), while conventional loans have private mortgage insurance (PMI) which can be less than MIP.
-With a conventional loan, if you happen to have stellar credit, you may be able to qualify for a loan with as little as 3% or 5% down, but you will still have mortgage insurance (PMI) and you are likely to have a higher interest rate than with an FHA loan.
-With a conventional loan, if you have average credit there is no low down payment option available.
-Less than a 680 FICO score and you will need to put 25 percent down.
+Government House Loans do not require perfect credit or a large down payment unlike a conventional mortgage loan.
+Even if you happen to have less than stellar credit, you may be able to qualify for a low interest rate loan with as little as 3% or 5% down.
+With a conventional loan, if you have average credit there is also a low down payment option available but these have higher interest rates than FHA loans.

 With an FHA loan, the upfront mortgage insurance can be financed into the loan and the annual fee becomes part of your monthly payment.
 All things considered, FHA loans are still a more attractive option as compared with conventional loans.
 With the much easier qualifying standards and lower down payment requirements often the FHA loan isn’t just a better choice, it is often the homebuyers only choice for getting a loan.